-- What is resource management?
+- What resource management is

-- The benefits of resource management
+- The importance of resource management

 What is resource management?